simap/pixelblaze/README.expressions.md

 # User Interface Controls

-Sliders and color pickers can be created that will show up when a pattern is active.
+Custom interface controls can be created that will show up when a pattern is active.
 This can be used to change how the pattern behaves without editing the code.
 These are persistent and their settings will be preserved across restarts or pattern switches.

+Some controls allow input, while others can be used to display some information.

+Create a control by exporting a function with a special name prefix (see below), folowed by the name you would like to use.
+CamelCase or snake_case can be used to separate words.

+Whenever input controls are changed, the function will be called with the new value.
+It will also be called with a saved value when the pattern is switched to before rendering occurs.
+To make use of this you may store the value or use it to calculate something used in your pattern.

+Output controls work by calling the function and using the return value.
+These may be called very frequently to refresh the interface.

-### Sliders
+### Range Sliders

 To create a slider, export a function that starts with the key word `slider` followed by the name of the slider.
-CamelCase or snake_case can be used to separate words.
 For example, to create a slider called "My Slider":

 `export function sliderMySlider(v) {...}`